Moral Psychology

 • Watch this talk at the TED conference, by Jonathan Haidt, on the moral foundations of ideology (2008)

-• Read this review paper on "Motivated Moral Reasoning," by Uhlman, Pizarro, Tannenbaum, & Ditto (2009)
+• Read this paper on “Motivated Moral Reasoning,” by Uhlman, Pizarro, Tannenbaum, & Ditto (2009)

 • Read Ch.
 4 of "The Happiness Hypothesis," by Jonathan Haidt (2006), on hypocrisy and the "myth of pure evil."